 This first one does require a professional–but it’s well worth it.
 You should have your air conditioner tuned up at least once a year.
 Our HVAC Contractors will find any minor repairs you may need and make sure your AC is as healthy as it can be.
 If you want to get the best performance and the longest lifespan from your air conditioner, tune-ups are the best thing you can do.

 Your air ducts distribute cold air throughout your home.
 If your ducts are dirty or clogged, you’ll lose a lot of your efficiency.
 Cleaning your ducts may require professional help, but you’ll immediately see a huge difference in your energy bills.
 You’ll also have a much cleaner indoor air quality.

 You should change or clean your air filters once every three months during the cooling season to save the most on your energy costs.

 If you have a chimney in your home, make sure the flue is sealed when you’re using any kind of air conditioning.
 This is frequently overlooked by homeowners, but lots of conditioned air can escape through your chimney.

 Ceiling fans can help out a lot with the circulation of air, which can help maintain a cooler temperature and let your AC work a little less.
 For an even more efficient air conditioner, you can also use booster fans next to the vents to increase circulation.

-In any rooms in your home that have appliances which produce heat, like the kitchen or bathroom, ventilation fans can help move hot air outside, which will keep your entire home cooler.
+In any rooms in your home that have appliances that produce heat, like the kitchen or bathroom, ventilation fans can help move hot air outside, which will keep your entire home cooler.
 This takes a lot of the load off of your air conditioner and can drastically lower your energy costs.